speed47/the-bastion/doc/sphinx/installation/basic.rst

 - Ubuntu LTS 20.04, 18.04, 16.04, 14.04*
 - OpenSUSE Leap 15.2*, 15.1*, 15.0*

-*: Note that these versions have no out-of-the-box MFA support, as they lack packaged versions of `pamtester`, `pam-google-authenticator`, or both.
+*: Note that these versions have no out-of-the-box MFA support, as they lack packaged versions of ``pamtester``, ``pam-google-authenticator``, or both.
 Of course, you may compile those yourself.
-Any other so-called "modern" Linux version are not tested with each release, but should work with no or minor adjustments.
+Any other so-called `modern` Linux version are not tested with each release, but should work with no or minor adjustments.

 The following OS are also tested with each release:

 - FreeBSD/HardenedBSD 12.1**

-**: Note that these have partial MFA support, due to their reduced set of available `pam` plugins.
+**: Note that these have partial MFA support, due to their reduced set of available ``pam`` plugins.
 Support for either an additional password or TOTP factor can be configured, but not both at the same time.
-The code is actu↪ally known to work on FreeBSD/HardenedBSD 10+, but it's only regularly tested under 12.1.
+The code is actually known to work on FreeBSD/HardenedBSD 10+, but it's only regularly tested under 12.1.

-Other BSD variants partially work but are unsupported and discouraged as they have a severe limitation over the maximum number of supplementary groups (causing problems for group membership and restricted commands checks),↪ no filesystem-level ACL support and missing MFA:
+Other BSD variants partially work but are unsupported and discouraged as they have a severe limitation over the maximum number of supplementary groups (causing problems for group membership and restricted commands checks), no filesystem-level ACL support and missing MFA:

 - OpenBSD 5.4+
 - NetBSD 7+